 I have had a couple of occasions meeting heroes, where there’s been a million questions in my mind but nothing can come out my mouth at the time.
 You just end up being goofy.
 I met John McLaughlin — my teenage guitar hero and a really extraordinary musician — in a hotel bar in Germany.
 He asked what kind of music I made, and I said, “dance music.”
 He kind of looked away!
 The weirdest one is the time I was buying a shirt in Fred Segal’s on Melrose Avenue in Los Angeles.
 I stepped into the fitting rooms to try it on first.
 As I opened the door to a cubicle, I realised somebody was already inside.
 It was Joni Mitchell smoking a cigarette.
 I really didn’t know what to say — I reversed out pretty sharpish.

 They are all of equal standing to me.
 They all kind of melt into one glorious mess in my memory bank.
 People always say “what was it like doing Live Aid?!” which I tire of, because that’s not to me what makes a gig special.
 It’s some indefinable emotional connection with the audience, not with the fame and fortune.
 It’s not to say Live Aid wasn’t great, but sometimes the peak emotional moments can come in the most mundane circumstances.

 Well, being vegan I have to plan a little.
-People and venues make an effort these days like they didn’t used to, but it’s always nice to know I have that box of soya milk or packet of nuts.
+People and venues make an effort to accommodate that these days, when they didn’t used to, but it’s always nice to know that I have an emergency box of soya milk or packet of nuts.

 Hwyl!
 Yes.
 I’ve always been fascinated by fragrance and the aroma of things.
 It was funny the other day – remember I was having everyone smell the bar of cocoa butter?
 I found myself just lying in my bunk sniffing it!